alxdavids/ourbbg/content/post/intro.md

 *"fan"*.
 A man that continues to *speak* to supporters only via his regular appearances with his mates on talk-show radio.

 Against this backdrop, we wanted to start a discussion around the recent history that we *do* know.
 We wanted to talk about what elements of this period have been crucial in determining the clubs trajectory to the position that it currently inhabits in the present day.
-We aim to publish an article every week on a key topic: a match, a moment, a player, a person, or an object associated with the club.
+We aim to publish an article every two weeks on a key topic: a match, a moment, a player, a person, or an object associated with the club.
 Alongside the article, we will record a podcast that will discuss the topic in more detail from our perspectives.
 If you would be interested in writing a